Crispy Baked Sesame Tofu

 - During the final 10 minutes, prep the sauce.

-- Mince the garlic and saute with 1 tbsp neutral oil in a small saute pan for 2-3 minutes or until lightly browned.
+- Mince the garlic and saute with 1 tbsp oil in a small saute pan for 2-3 minutes or until lightly browned.

 - Whisk together the cornstarch and other 2 tbsp of water in a bowl and add to the pan.